Convex-Dev/design/docs/cad/010_transactions/README.md

 A transfer transaction MUST specify an amount to transfer, as an integer.

-The Source Account MUST be the origin account for the transaction, i.e. transfers can only occur from the account which has the correct digital signature
+The source Account MUST be the origin account for the transaction, i.e. transfers can only occur from the account which has the correct digital signature

 Both accounts MUST be valid, otherwise the transaction MUST fail